BrianJr03/SB_MileageTrack/README.md

 is 0, and overtime, it reaches 250, a warning will be sent.
 This will occur when the user reaches 250, 500, 750 total miles and so on.
 Go to settings (from the main UI) to update contact information.
 If you do not wish to receieve a warning, leave the fields blank.

+In settings:

+Any valid email address will be accepted.
+The required format for a phone number is xxx-xxx-xxxx Sprint, Verizon, T-Mobile, and AT&T are the only supported carriers.
+Case-sensitive.

 There are 3 supressed "unused" warnings:

   - SBMT_Sheet.addEntryToSheet()